- What is Energy Assured Limited?

 Why are retailers and marketers participating in the program? *

-The industry wants to ensure quality sales and that sales agents behave appropriately when dealing with consumers.
+The members wants to ensure quality sales and that sales agents behave appropriately when dealing with consumers.

 What are the aims of the Code of Practice? *

 The Code of Practice sets out a framework for the conduct of face to face sales by energy retailers and energy marketing companies.
 It is aimed at improving the standard and effectiveness of face to face marketing thereby reducing sales issues and promoting consumer confidence.

 The aims of the Code of Practice are to:

 - Promote consumer confidence in face to face sales

 - Provide customers with a better overall experience in energy sales face to face

 - Improve the standards and effectiveness of face to face sales

 - Reduce the rate of sales issues as a proportion of premises visited